Skip to Content

 The Association and Adfiz have collaborated on a model letter for non-complex value transfers between DC schemes.
 The reason for this is the need in the market to make the process for a value transfer more efficient and to inform the employee more clearly.

 An employer who opts for a collective value transfer must carefully inform an employee about the consequences of the value transfer.
 According to the Pensions Act (art.
-83), the employee must be informed of a proposed collective value transfer and gain insight into the consequences thereof.
-On the basis of this information, the employee must be able to make a proper assessment of whether or not to object to the value transfer.
-The use of the model letter (based on requesting and receiving the aforementioned information from the transferring and receiving pension administrator) contributes to the adequate provision of information to the participant and an efficient design of the value transfer process.
-The model letter and manual can be found here , under 'Participant letter collective value transfer between two non-complex DC schemes'.
+83), the employee must be informed about a proposed collective value transfer and be given insight into the consequences thereof.
+Based on this information, the employee must be able to make a good decision whether or not to object to the value transfer.
+The use of the model letter (based on requesting and receiving named information from the transferring and receiving pension administrator) contributes to the adequate provision of information to the participant and an efficient design of the value transfer process.
+The model letter and manual can be found here , under 'Participant letter collective value transfer between two non-complex DC arrangements'.